-- Play with your baby during the day, so he begins to associate light with play time.
+- Play with your baby during the day, so they begin to associate light with playtime.

 - At night give your little one a relaxing bath and massage.
-Just try not to bathe your baby right after dinner, as this can cause reflux, or when he’s very hungry because he may get irritable.
+Just try not to bathe your baby right after dinner, as this can cause reflux, or when they’re very hungry because they may get irritable.

-- After bathtime, read him a story or sing a lullaby under dimmed lights.
+- After bathtime, read them a story or sing a lullaby under dimmed lights.

-- Continue feeding your baby in a calm environment and, before he falls asleep, try to place him in his crib when he is drowsy but still awake.
+- Continue feeding your baby in a calm environment and, before they fall asleep, try to place them in their crib when they are drowsy but still awake.

 - You can turn on lullaby music or white noise.

-- Keep him in a pleasant environment.
-He can start sleeping in a bassinet instead of a crib.
+- Keep them in a pleasant environment.
+They can start sleeping in a bassinet instead of a crib.

-- Make sure the temperature is nice, not too cold and not too hot.
+- Make sure the temperature is nice, not too cold, and not too hot.
 Many pediatricians recommend 20 degrees Celsius as the ideal temperature; however, ask your pediatrician as recommendations may vary.
-Likewise, avoid placing your baby near the AC to avoid the air flow from hitting him directly.
+Likewise, avoid placing your baby near the AC to avoid the airflow from hitting them directly.

 - Between 0-3 months babies are not mature enough to learn to sleep alone, and they need some support.
-Therefore, if he cries it is likely that he requires comfort or he might be hungry.
-Try not to let him cry during this period or development.
-Instead, respond to his tears and pick him up if necessary, there is no way of spoiling an infant.
+Therefore, if they cry it is likely that they require comfort or they might be hungry.
+Try not to let them cry during this period of development.
+Instead, respond to their tears and pick them up if necessary, there is no way of spoiling an infant.